Snoogens101/SnoogensArenaRetributionPaladin/README.md

 ## Disclaimer:
 I can't help you with Aimsharp client issues.
 If your Aimsharp doesn't work, please fix that first using the Aimsharp Discord.
-Possible fixes include, but aren't limited to: removing your save.dat file in the rotation folder, deleting your Aimsharp addon in the WoW interface folder, reinstalling Aimsharp, etc.
+Possible fixes include, but aren't limited to: removing your save.dat file in the rotation folder, deleting your Aimsharp addon in the WoW interface folder, reinstalling Aimsharp, turning off AA and MSAA in your ingame Graphics settings etc.

 ***